Looking for essential oils for hiccups? You have found the right page.

 2. Clary Sage Essential Oil

 Clary sage has been used for centuries as an herbal medicine that relieves mental stress and anxiety.
-It is also known to support healthy digestive function and promote a restful night’s sleep.
-Hence its use in aromatherapy for hiccups!

 Some researches prove that anxiety, stress, and excitement have a direct link with some short-term hiccups.

 This other study shows that Clary sage essential oil has profound impacts in helping with anxiety and excitement.
-For that reason, Clary sage has shown some significant impacts in reducing short-term hiccups.
+For that reason, Clary Sage has shown some significant impacts in reducing short-term hiccups.

 3. Lemongrass Essential Oil